-This year has seen some incredible discoveries in the field of archaeology – from ancient myths proven true, to evidence of ancient technology, and findings that have solved enduring mysteries, such as the death of Tutankhamun.
-Here we present what we believe are the top ten archaeological discoveries of 2013, excluding those relating to human origins which will be announced tomorrow.
+Last year we saw some incredible discoveries in the field of archaeology – from ancient myths proven true, to evidence of ancient technology, and findings that have solved enduring mysteries, such as the death of Tutankhamun.
+Here we present what we believe are the top ten archaeological discoveries of 2013, excluding those relating to human origins which are in a different section.

 Archaeologists uncovered the incredible remains of a complete Thracian carriage and two horses that appear to have been buried upright.
 The horses and carriage were found in a Thracian tomb along with other artefacts in the village of Svestari in north-east Bulgaria.
 The carriage, complete with two wheels, seat and boot, has been dated to 2,500-years-old and is thought to have belonged to Thracian nobility, judging by the imported goods found in nearby graves.
 Sadly, it appears that the chariot was placed in a narrow hole with a sloping side to allow horses, decorated with elaborate harnesses, to pull it into its final resting place, after which they were killed.
 Experts reached this conclusion after noticing that the horses were still attached to their harnesses and to the carriage.
 The Thracians were a group of Indo-European tribes inhabiting a large area in Central and Southeastern Europe who were known to be fierce warriors and horse-breeders who established a powerful kingdom in the fifth century BC.